mskwara/tasteit/README.md

-The TasteIt web application is created in Vue.js as front-end and Node.js as backend.
+The TasteIt web application is created in Vue.js as front-end and Node.js (MongoDB) as backend.
 The application has wide range of functionality:
 <ul>
   <li>Create an account with avatar</li>
   <li>Login using JSON Web Token</li>